sphinx-contrib/openapi/docs/index.rst

   Would render the ``head`` method, followed by the ``get`` method, followed by the rest of the methods in their declared ordered.

+``openapi_default_renderer``
+  A string to select the renderer.

+  Currently has two options:

+    * ``httpdomain:old`` Old HTTP renderer.
+Well tested but lacks support for JSON schemas.
+Default.
+    * ``httpdomain`` New renderer with support for JSON schemas but not as well tested.

 .. _Sphinx: https://www.sphinx-doc.org/en/master/
 .. _OpenAPI: https://github.com/OAI/OpenAPI-Specification